-Friends of Locke Park are opening Locke Park Tower for visits from 2pm until 4pm on the first Sunday of each month.
+Friends of Locke Park opening the Tower for visits from 12 until 2pm.

 Yorkshire Thoroughbred Car Club have a classic car rally in Locke Park on Sunday 8 August.
 It’s a YTCC classic car show with no other activities or stalls.
 Cars for the rally will be arriving from 9.30am for the day.